3 Best Highway Buses in Japan

 © WEST JAPAN JR BUS COMPANY.
 ALL RIGHTS RESERVED.

-Japan Railways is the largest and most important railway company in Japan, but what not many people know is that it also has a large fleet of buses covering many local areas.
+Japan Railways is the largest and most important railway company in Japan, but what few people know is that it also has a large fleet of buses covering many local areas.
 JR is divided into different subgroups, such as JR Kanto and JR Kansai.
-Their buses are more expensive than other more low-cost options, and also generally less comfortable, but depending on where you want to go it may be the only option available.
+Their buses are more expensive than other, more low-cost options and generally less comfortable, but depending on where you want to go, they may be the only option available.

-In some cases the JR itself even uses buses to cover the part that isn’t accessible by train, such as to get to Kusatsu where there is a bus from the nearest station to the town.
+In some cases, the JR itself even uses buses to cover the part that isn’t accessible by train, such as to get to Kusatsu, where a bus leaves from the nearest station to the town.

 Kanto Bus